On the road to percent accuracy VI: the nonlinear power spectrum for interacting dark energy with baryonic feedback and massive neutrinos: Including baryonic feedback and massive neutrinos

 We now focus in determining whether a degeneracy exists between IDE and baryonic feedback parameters at the level of the spectrum in \autoref{full:spectrum}.
 While it is clear that the linear effects of the interaction do not have a counterpart baryonic effect, they are degenerate with the amplitude of the power spectrum as well as with $w$, given their scale-independence.
 At nonlinear scales, however, the contributions from baryons and IDE could be very similar or partially cancel each other out, so this degeneracy needs to be understood.
 To that end, we will attempt to fit a non-interacting model with varying baryon feedback to an interacting model with fixed baryon feedback, in order to ascertain whether the baryonic effects can mimic the interaction contribution.
 To isolate the scale-dependent nonlinear effects we are interested in, instead of comparing the full power spectra, we match instead spectra normalized to their large scale value, \bea Q_{\rm NL}\equiv \frac{P_{\rm NL}}{P_{\rm NL}(k_*)}\,, \eea where $k_*\ll k_{\rm NL}$ so that $P_{\rm NL}(k_*)\approx P_{\rm L}(k_*)$.
-We begin by generating our fiducial spectrum with $\xi = 50\, \rm {b} /\rm GeV$, $w_0 = -1.1$, $w_a=0.3$,\footnote{We chose the case with the largest interaction strength we had validated since it is the case generating the largest nonlinear effects and therefore the one in which the degeneracy will be most clearly seen.
+We begin by generating our fiducial spectrum with $\bar\xi = 50\, \rm {b} /\rm GeV$ ($\xi=60$ b/GeV), $w_0 = -1.1$, $w_a=0.3$,\footnote{We chose the case with the largest interaction strength we had validated since it is the case generating the largest nonlinear effects and therefore the one in which the degeneracy will be most clearly seen.
 In addition, as described in \autoref{sec:wCDM}, the nonlinear effects of $\xi = 10\, \rm {b} /\rm GeV$ models are small and even if they could be fully mimicked by the baryonic effects, a degeneracy could not be claimed, as it would be within the expected errors in the theoretical modelling.} adding a baryon boost with $\theta = 7.8$ and thus computing $Q_{\rm NL}^{\rm fid}$.
 We then generate results without interaction ($\xi = 0$), while varying feedback strength until we are able to find a value $\theta_{\rm best-fit}$ which minimises the residuals between this case and the fiducial spectra.
 We fit all three redshift bins together and we consider only the scales for which our predictions from the halo model reaction have an accuracy of $\Delta \leq 1 \%$ (displayed in \autoref{fig:CPL}), ensuring that the feedback is not mimicking incorrect effects.
+As the scale-dependent effect of the interaction in the chosen case is to suppress power, we expect the baryon feedback model that best mimics it to have a higher temperature than the fiducial case.
+The fiducial temperature of $\theta=7.8$ was chosen taking this fact into account, both ensuring that itself and the higher value resulting from the fitting procedure are within the well-tested region of parameter space ($7.6 \leq \theta \leq 8.3$).